flu-crew/datasets/occupational-swineIAV-risk/README.md

 - Tree rendering is completed in FigTree.

 #### Cohort Comparisons ####
-- flu54_scripts 1 through 9 processes HI data, producing boxplots demonstrating differences between cohorts for the various strains.
+- R scripts flu54_scripts 1 through 9 processes HI data, producing boxplots demonstrating differences between cohorts for the various strains.
 - Odds ratio analyses are produced, calulcating the effect of cohort membership on seropositivity.
+- flu54_script_review.R addresses a reviewer suggestion, not present in the final manuscript.

 #### Related Citations: ####